Tennessee family ‘in shock’ after 2 dogs worth $23,000 stolen from home - NewsBreak

 Armour breeds French Bulldogs as a business but said those two dogs, 1-year-old Zeus and 2-year-old Bella, are his personal pets and faithful companions for his 6-year-old daughter, Nevaeh, and 7-year-old son, Bentley.

 “I like to play with them a lot,” Bentley said.
-“That makes me feel really sad (that they’re gone).”Dog found tied to fire hydrant in Wisconsin soon up for adoption
+“That makes me feel really sad (that they’re gone).”Woman armed with hammer, knife takes $3k from safe, brother says

 Investigators posted pictures of Zeus and Bella on social media in hopes that it’ll help them track down the dogs.
 In the post, they said Zeus and Bella are valued at $23,000.